-ENROLLMENT AND SCHOOL TUITION
+ENROLLMENT, SCHOOL TUITION & FACTS MANAGEMENT

 The Finance Committee of SSM Catholic Church approves tuition.
-Registration fees are non-refundable and are paid at the time of registration.
+Enrollment fees are non-refundable and are paid at the time of enrollment.
+FACTS Management handles all financial transactions such as tuition, lunches, field trips, etc. electronically.
+All banking information must be completed and updated on family FACTS accounts before students are enrolled in the school.

 Tuition can be paid through the following payment methods:

-K-8 Parishioner Rates: Tuition Registration Fee
+K-8 Rates: Tuition Enrollment Fee

-First and Second Child \$3,280.00 each \$200.00
+First and Second Child \$3,550 each \$200.00

-Third Child \$2,770.00 \$200.00
+Third Child \$3,040.00 \$200.00

-Fourth Child \$1,670.00 \$200.00
+Fourth Child \$1,940.00 \$200.00

-Non-Catholic Student Rate: Tuition Registration Fee
+Non-Catholic Student Rate: Tuition Enrollment Fee

-One Child \$3,860.00 each \$200.00
+One Child \$4,130.00 each \$200.00

-Early Childhood Rates: Tuition Registration Fee
+Early Childhood Rates: Tuition Enrollment Fee

-2-Day Early Preschool \$1,370.00 \$200.00

-3-Day Preschool \$1,720.00 \$200.00
+3-Day Preschool \$1,800.00 \$200.00

-5-Day PreKindergarten \$2,525.00 \$200.00
+5-Day PreKindergarten \$2,675.00 \$200.00

-Transitional Kindergarten \$5,150.00 \$200.00
+Transitional Kindergarten \$5,350.00 \$200.00

-Tuition payments begin the 10-month payment plan starting July 2021 and ending April 2022.
-Payments are paid on either the first or third Monday of the month based on family preference. eLunch payments (lunches, field trips, activities, etc.) begin September 2021 and end June 2022.
-These payments are paid through an Electronic Funds Transfer (EFT) charge to a designated bank account.
+Tuition payments begin the 10-month payment plan starting July 2023 and ending April 2024.
+Payments are paid on either the 15th or last day of the month.
+Lunch payments (lunches, field trips, activities, etc.) begin September 2023 and end June 2024.
+These payments are paid through FACTS and will appear as "incidental" charges.
+Please ensure that your banking information is current on FACTS.

-Families desiring to apply for tuition assistance may do so by contacting the business office 402-861-4503.
-SSM uses an outside organization (FAIR), which determines need based on parents' financial information and the most recent tax returns.
-SSM requests families desiring assistance first apply through Children's Scholarship Fund of Omaha (CSF) if the family income meets certain requirements.
+Families desiring to apply for tuition assistance may do so by applying through FACTS.
+Decisions will be made by mid-July.
+Financial aid is determined based on parents' financial information and the most recent tax returns.
+SSM requests families desiring assistance first apply through the Children's Scholarship Fund of Omaha (CSF) if the family income meets certain requirements.
 CSF's website is csfomaha.org/parents-family.

-Note: the registration fee is nonrefundable.
-If a student transfers out of the school/parish, tuition may be refunded based upon the time remaining in the school year.
+Note: the enrollment fee is non-refundable.
+If a student transfers out of the school/parish, tuition may be refunded based on the time remaining in the school year.
 If the school building closes and remote learning is in place, tuition is not refunded unless you officially withdraw and enroll in another school district.
 All school materials will need to be returned.